ahcbsa/The-Wizard-of-iOS/README.md

 Have any suggestions of features or improvements?
 Let me know, it will be ready before you can cast any spell.
 Want to contribute?
 Just send me the pull requests and I will take a look at it for sure.

 Based on [Dumbledroid](https://github.com/leocadiotine/Dumbledroid ).
-Check it too!
+Check it out too!